Aller au contenu principal

 The Mystery Word

-To finish: a small game, because that's what makes you come back tomorrow.
+To finish: a little game, because that's what makes you come back tomorrow.

-A daily French Wordle linked to today's expression.
-Not a gimmick: it's the thing that turns a learning chore into a habit you actually want to continue tomorrow.
-With a hint if you get stuck.
+A daily French Wordle tied to today's expression.
+It's no gimmick - that little game is what turns a learning chore into a habit you actually want to keep up tomorrow.
+And there's a hint if you get stuck.

-• One mystery word per day, tied to the expression
+• One mystery word a day, tied to the expression

-• The thing that makes you say “one more minute”
+• The little thing that makes you say “one more minute”

 The correction that changes everything

-Your texts are really corrected.
-Not just graded by an automatic score.
+Your writing gets real corrections.
+Not just an automatic score.

-When you write, we show you what's off, we give you what a French person would have written, and we explain why in plain French.
-Exactly what a teacher who actually takes the time to read your text would do.
+When you write, Jean shows you what's off, gives you what a French person would actually have written and explains why in simple French.
+It's exactly what a teacher who takes the time to read what you wrote would do.

 1What you write